 Most boulderers store their gear inside their pad during transport | Credit: Adam McKibben

 Some pads are more fully featured than others in this regard.
 Common extras include daisy chains or other lash points to hang your gear, water bottle holders, or a pocket for keys, as we see on the Metolius Recon.
 We find that some of these features lend convenience while others are simply overkill.
 As with most things, it’s a trade-off.
-We love the having an extra carry flap for the approach, for example, but once at the boulders it can become unruly and cumbersome.
+We love having an extra carry flap for the approach, for example, but once at the boulders, it can become unruly and cumbersome.

 Durability